CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-MLAG-Service.md

 ### View All MLAG Session Events

-You can view all of the alarm and info events for the two devices on this card.
+You can view all alarm and info events for the two devices on this card.

 1. Open or add the Network Services|All MLAG Sessions card.